daraghmeehan/daraghmeehan/README.md

 - 👋 Hi, I’m @daraghmeehan ^_^
-- 🖥️🔭🚀 Currently building a language learning program for the study of multiple languages at the same time from TV shows/movies -> After this, I will resume progress on another to study/learn from Wikipedia and textbooks 🕺
+- 🖥️🔭🚀 Currently building a language learning program for the study of multiple languages at the same time from TV shows/movies
+<br> After this, I will resume progress on another to study/learn from Wikipedia and textbooks 🕺
 - 📚🎨🎹💡🧳 I want to learn as much as I can :) especially music, languages, culture, maths/cs/science/history/..., wikipedia
 - 🌱🌍💞️ I would love to collaborate!
 - 📫 -> daragh meehan dottt gmail dottt com